 Regardless of the type of diet you choose, whole foods should form the backbone of the nutrition your dog derives from the food, not synthetic vitamins.
 If you read a pet food label you will see the synthetic vitamins listed and they often form 1/3 or more of the ingredient panel.
 This is because the ingredients in the pet food are so nutrient deficient that all those synthetic vitamin and minerals are needed to meet AAFCO complete diet guidelines.
 The body does not easily utilize isolated vitamins and minerals and because of this the vast majority are excreted in the urine.
 Whole food nutrients are easily absorbed and utilized by the body.

-Diets should be high in meat protein, not protein from other sources such as grains.
+Diets should be high in meat protein, not poorer sources like pea protein or grains.
 The meat should be high-quality, human grade, not pet food grade, which is often referred to as Four-D (dead, dying, disabled or diseased) and forms the base of most supermarket and big box store pet foods.
+For those on a budget or that choose to feed a lower protein kibble pet food, a good way to include an economical protein with a high Biological Value is to use our Whey Protein Isolate (BV of 104!).

 Since meat is an expensive protein source, grains and other fillers are used to replace it in most commercial pet foods.
 However, the Association of American Feed Control Officials’ Pet Food Nutrient Profiles show dogs and cats do not require carbohydrates in their diets.
 According to the National Research Council’s Committee on Animal Nutrition, “There appears to be no requirement for carbohydrates provided enough protein is given”.